Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 Non-compete agreements helped businesses protect their assets by preventing employees from taking critical skills and information to competitors.

-But in the past two decades, it’s become more and more common for employers to present non-compete agreements to employees who would not normally have signed them in the past.
+But in the past two decades, it’s become increasingly common for employers to present non-compete agreements to employees who would not normally have signed them in the past.
 This includes mid-level executives, managers, and even lower-skilled, waged workers.

-A 2019 study estimates that 53% of American workers bound to non-compete agreements are non-salaried — and 14% of them make less than $40,000 a year.
+A 2019 study estimates that 53% of American workers bound to non-compete agreements are non-salaried.
+Also, 14% of them make less than $40,000 a year.

 These restrictions can be crippling for individual workers’ career aspirations and earning potential.
 By preventing workers from seeking competitive pay and opportunities, non-compete agreements contribute to wage stagnation and further entrench pay inequalities.